 How to sauté perfect mushrooms on the stove:

 - First, let’s rinse mushrooms under running cold water (use only cold water as under warm water mushrooms get covered by dark spots).
 Do not leave them to soak in water for a long time.
-Use mushroom brush if you have one.
+Use a mushroom brush if you have one.

-- After cleaning mushrooms, blot them with paper towels.
+- After cleaning the mushrooms, blot them with paper towels.
 Now, it’s time to slice mushrooms.
 We quartered them, but you can cut them in whatever shape you want.

 - Heat olive oil in a sauté pan over medium heat.
 Add quartered mushrooms and sauté them until they turn golden (around 5 minutes).
-Stir occasionally and let all the liquid to evaporate.
+Stir occasionally and let all the liquid evaporate.

 Here is another tip: to get a perfect caramelized crust do not stir mushrooms a lot.
 Let them sit on each side for some time!